quarto-dev/quarto-actions/publish/README.md

+# Publishing with Quarto using GitHub Actions

+This README complements the more detailed documentation on [Quarto's website](https://quarto.org/docs/publishing/).

 ## Netlify

+> See also <https://quarto.org/docs/publishing/netlify.html> about Netlify publishing support in Quarto.

 1. Create Netlify auth token.
 Go to Netlify's [applications page](https://app.netlify.com/user/applications), and click on "New Access Token" to create a new personal access token.
 Give this token a memorable name, and note the resulting string (or keep this window open in a tab)